The application process is outlined below.

 - Whether this scheme is suited to you and likely to best contribute to your career.

-Candidates will be notified of the outcome of the selection process by mid March 2019 and must accept or decline the studentship by the universal acceptance date set by NERC in Mid-March (date tbc).
+Candidates will be notified of the outcome of the selection process by mid March 2019 and must accept or decline the studentship by the universal acceptance of 20th March 2019.

 Studentships start on 1 October 2019.